Turkish parliament overwhelmingly approves Sweden's NATO accession

 The threat of further Russian aggression in light of the war in Ukraine had pushed Sweden and Finland to ask to join NATO.
 Finland joined in April last year, but Sweden's bid has been less straightforward.

-Erdoğan had tied his country's approval to US delivery of F-16 fighter jets, among others.
-The US Congress has yet to approve the jet sales to Turkey.
+Erdoğan had tied his country's approval to US delivery of F-16 fighter jets, among other demands.
+US Congress has yet to approve the jet sales to Turkey.

-Turkey has been delaying the ratification for more than a year due to Stockholm's alleged support to groups Ankara labels as "terrorists" - primarily referring to the banned Kurdistan Workers' Party (PKK).
+Turkey had been delaying the ratification for more than a year due to Stockholm's alleged support to groups Ankara labels as "terrorists" - primarily referring to the banned Kurdistan Workers' Party (PKK).

 In October, Turkish President Recep Tayyip Erdoğan asked the parliament to start the voting process on Sweden after Stockholm tightened its anti-terrorism legislation.